Grayson Stadium: History

 Originally known as Municipal Stadium, it first served as the home field of the minor league Savannah Indians.
 In 1932, it hosted the Boston Red Sox for spring training.
 The park underwent major renovations in 1941, following a devastating hurricane in 1940.
 Spanish–American War veteran General William L. Grayson led the effort to get the $150,000 needed to rebuild the stadium.
 Half of the funds came from the Works Progress Administration (WPA).
 In recognition of Grayson's work, the stadium was renamed in his honor.

 The first integrated South Atlantic League game took place at Grayson Stadium on April 14, 1953.

 The park went through a two-year renovation process that started prior to the 2007 season.
+Under the Bananas, another round of renovation happened in 2023-24 giving the stadium an additional 1,000 outfield seats - for a total of 5,000 overall and a modernized classic grandstand appearance in preparation for its centennial in 2026.
+At home plate level, the old bleacher seats in the grandstand used for many years were replaced by stadium-style bucket seating.
+A video wall is expected to be added in 2025 in the outfield area.
+In 2020, the Savannah Bananas removed all advertisements from Grayson Stadium.

 Grayson Stadium was the venue for the 2017 GHSA Baseball Championships for Class 1A Private, Class 2A, Class 3A, and Class 5A.
 It was also used for the 2018 and 2019 GHSA Baseball Championships.